hyphop/miZy-builder/README.md

 ## NET IMAGE

-yes u can download and use already generated image from net withot any preparation ) sure! you must trust for this image or generate image by himself!
+yes u can download and use already generated image withot any preparation ) sure! you must trust for this image or generate image by himself!

     cd /tmp/zero_builder/miZy-builder